First see what''s happening under your watch: Uddhav to BJP

 Budget session of the Maharashtra legislature.
 Earlier in the day, the state BJP criticised his

-government over the recent incidents of crime against women.
-When asked about the BJP's allegations, Thackeray
+government over the recent incidents of crime against women in the state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)